Horses in Chinese mythology: Myth versus history

 In the study of historical Chinese culture, many of the stories that have been told regarding characters and events which have been written or told of the distant past have a double tradition: one tradition in which presents a more historicized version and one which presents a more mythological version (Yang 2005:12-13).
 This is also true of some accounts related to mythological horses in China.

 Background

 Horses are real creatures, of the family Equidae—quick-paced, hoofed quadrupeds, existing now and historically, in China, among other places.
 Many breeds have been used or developed for food, transportation, and for military power for thousands of years, in the area of China, and elsewhere, as well as sometimes being loved or cherished, as pets companions, or inspirations for art.
 One role of the horse, in China, has been important in society and culture: a role sometimes existing in the realm of myth and legend.
 The donkey is also an equid, generally smaller in stature: they are also typically less-esteemed in general Chinese culture.
 However, certain holy persons (and some eccentrics) were well known for choosing to ride on donkey, for example Immortal Zhang Guolao had a magic donkey (Eberhard: 82, sub "Donkey").

+Emperor Wu of Han "believed these horses could transport him to heaven" and gave them a name: "tian ma" or "heavenly horse".